ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 ## **Definitions**

-[^1]: Octaves: A series of eight notes occupying the interval between (and including) two notes, one having twice or half the frequency of vibration of the other.
+[^1]: Octaves : A series of eight notes occupying the interval between (and including) two notes, one having twice or half the frequency of vibration of the other.

-[^2]: Notes: A note is a symbol denoting a musical sound.
+[^2]: Notes : A note is a symbol denoting a musical sound.

-[^3]: Wave functions:
+[^3]: Wave functions :

-[^4]: Musical durations:
+[^4]: Musical durations :